Chayank-S/Internship-2021-Chayank/slackedit.md

 ## **What is** **Root Cause Analysis (RCA)?**

 - Approach used to analyze serious problems before trying to solve them
-- By which the main root cause of a problem is isolated and identified.
+- RCA helps isolates and identifies the main root cause of a problem .
 	- A root cause is defined as a factor which by removal would prevent the occurrence of the adverse event, other factors that affect the outcome should not be considered as root causes.

 **Root cause analysis (****RCA****)**  is essential to effective problem solving, as preventing the event from occurring is more appreciable than reacting to the resultant harmful effects.
 Short term solutions are not profitable for large organizations; RCA helps to eliminate the source of defect permanently.